jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 3. Current Status

 The project has undergone significant cleanup and core functionality enhancements.
 The foundational structure is robust, and the codebase is streamlined.
-The temperature chart now provides a richer visual experience with day/night indicators.
-Automated testing has been set up in CI.
-The immediate next steps involve refining error handling and ensuring all styling and animations are complete.
+The temperature chart now provides a richer visual experience with day/night indicators and enhanced tooltips.
+Automated testing has been set up in CI, and all tests are now passing.

 ## 4. Known Issues

-- None at this time.
+- None.

 ## 5. Completed Tasks

+- **Fixed Failing Tests**:
+    - Removed the hour display from the tooltip content in `src/components/temperature-chart.tsx`.
+    - Updated `src/components/temperature-chart.test.tsx` to no longer assert the presence of the hour in the tooltip.
 - **Temperature Unit Toggle**: Implemented a toggle for Fahrenheit/Celsius conversion with `localStorage` persistence.
     - `src/lib/weather.ts`: Modified `getWeatherDataByZip` to accept a `unit` parameter for API calls.
     - `src/app/page.tsx`: Added `unit` state with `localStorage` integration, a UI toggle button, and updated `handleFetchWeather` to pass the selected unit.